Robert-Hughes/SanctuaryPlayer/README.md

 * Hover text for relative times (2 days ago) should show the absolute time
 * List of saved positions - can we hide the current video on current phone if at current time?
 * Move lock slider into player-controls-mid, so moves out of the way when the menu opens
+* When first set favourite qualities, it will pretty quickly set the new quality but the dropdown won't update until you close and re-open the menu
+* Twitch video start time  - if starting a VOD that you were previously watching live, it seems to ignore this and instead jump to that time?